deki/wsdl-first-quarkiverse-cxf-aws-lambda-sample/README.md

     sam deploy -t target/sam.native.yaml -g --stack-name cxf-wsdl-first-sample-native-app

+Add ARM64 architecture depending where you are building

+    Architectures:
+      - arm64

 Confirm (with `y`) that it's ok do not have authorization for testing.

 ### Test